 While asphalt roofing ends up in a landfill and needs to be replaced every 15-30 years, metal roofing is recyclable and lasts 50-70 years!

-Can be installed with or without your current roof removal.
-If building codes permit it, you can have metal roofing installed over your existing roof.
-Make sure you hire skilled pros to do the work so you don’t get moisture buildup between your metal roof and your old roof.
+Metal roofing can be installed with or without your current roof removal.
+If building codes permit it, you can have metal roofing installed over your existing roof shingles.
+Make sure you hire skilled metal roofing contractors to do the work so you don’t get moisture buildup between your metal roof and your old roof.
 If moisture penetrates, wood rot, mold and mildew could result.
 Avoid these problems by having your roofer install your metal roof over a furring strip (which will raise the metal and give you a ventilated air pocket between roofing layers).